22-Month Online M.S.W. Program

 Affording Your Degree

 As you embark on your graduate school journey, we invite you to look beyond the sticker price, as Bryn Mawr has a long history of providing generous financial support to admitted students.
-Students typically finance their master's degree through a combination of Bryn Mawr College scholarships, federal student aid, private loans, and employer tuition programs.
+Students typically finance their master's degree through a combination of federal student aid, Bryn Mawr College social work grant, private loans, and employer tuition programs.
 Admissions decisions are not contingent upon an applicant's level of financial need.

 Questions?